Biological Data Analysis:

 in prophase, 97 cells in metaphase, 115 cells in anaphase, and 273 cells in

 telophase.
 What statistical test would you use to analyze these data?

 - You want to know whether the gene that codes for mannose-6-phosphate

-isomerase (MPI) is expressed differently in liver tumors than in normal
+isomerase (MPI) is expressed differently in livers with liver cancer, livers with cirrhosis, and normal

 livers.
-You take one biopsy from each of 17 normal livers and 32 cancerous livers
+You take one biopsy from each of 17 cancerous livers, 12 cirrhotic livers, and 32 normal livers

 - You are planning to do experiments on chicken feed with different

 ratios of corn meal to soybean meal.
 To prepare for these experiments, you